OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 ### Create load balancer forwarding rules step {#create-forwarding-rules-step}

-In order to direct traffic which hits the load balancer to the correct backend target pool, we need to specify a [forwarding rule](https://cloud.google.com/load-balancing/docs/using-forwarding-rules) for each port.
+In order to direct traffic that hits the load balancer to the correct backend target pool, we need to specify a [forwarding rule](https://cloud.google.com/load-balancing/docs/using-forwarding-rules) for each port.

-To add the step for creating the necessary forwarding rules for the load balancer:
+Add the step to create the necessary forwarding rules for the load balancer:

 1. Navigate to **{{Project, Operations, Runbooks}}**, and choose the runbook.
 1. Click **ADD STEP**.